lmponcio/in-the-sea/_posts/2022-12-20-liquid-feature-image.markdown

 ---
 {% endhighlight %}

-If the image refers to multiple sources then the <code>image_url</code> variable will be an array containing all the sources:
+If the image refers to multiple sources then the `image_url` variable will be an array containing all the sources:

 {% highlight YAML %}
 # 2022-12-18-my-post-title.markdown